dopedao/RYO/README.md

         - L1 for data availability
         - State transitions executed by validity proofs that the EVM checks.

+Basics:

+- Try to increase your inventory by swapping assets with NPC dealers.
+    - 19 cities with 4 districts each.
+Each district has a
+- Try to dethrone the local drug lord with a hand-crafted battler.
+    - Each city has a drug lord who takes a cut from each trade.
+    - Drug lords a appointed by battle (king of the hill).

+## Why

+For fun.
+The game state of this shared calculator game cannot be falsified, what dynamics does this produce?

+Some dynamics may evolve around:

+- The market is transparent and opportunities openly visible.
+- Probabalistic events cause chaos and shake up the market.
+- Submitted drug lord battlers must take into account the current drug lord stats, but also defend against future challengers.

 ## Setup

 Clone this repo and use our docker shell to interact with starknet: